 The Culinary Skills Training Program offers youth recovering from mental illness or with other barriers to employment with training, coaching, and work experience so that they can enter the labor force or continue further culinary schooling.

-The program is recruiting for the Fall 2018 semester which begins in October.
-Join them at an open house on September 5th to learn more about the program.
+The program recruits students on an ongoing basis for the Spring, Summer and Fall cohorts.
 To download an application, click here.
 For more information, contact program coordinator Glen Lamont by email or call 604.512.0628 or download the program curriculum.

 There are two components.
-The first is a five-month culinary program where students learn and practice culinary skills at the commercial kitchen in Coast’s Pacific Coast Apartments under the guidance of two Red Seal-certified chefs.
-The second is a six-week work experience practicum in Coast’s Social Crust Café & Catering, a Coast social enterprise located in Pacific Coast Apartment’s commercial space at 335 West Pender Street.
+The first part consists of six-weeks of basic culinary skills training where students learn and practice culinary skills at the commercial kitchen in Coast’s Pacific Coast Apartments under the guidance of three Red Seal-certified chefs.
+In between these two components is a one-week long practical assessment.
+The second part is a nine-week work experience practicum (with the option to extend to a maximum of 18-weeks) in Coast’s Social Crust Café & Catering, a Coast social enterprise located in Pacific Coast Apartment’s commercial space at 335 West Pender Street.

 While the program offers youth tangible job skills, that’s just the beginning of its impact.
 In a supportive and caring environment, these youth learn about team-building, collaboration and how to continue to manage their mental health when they enter the workforce.
 Since the program’s beginning, over 20 youth have completed the training and eight are currently employed in the café on a part-time basis.
 Three of the program graduates were accepted into Vancouver Community College’s advanced culinary program and several others are employed in the sector.